On paper, it's a simple task. Just grab a dictionary and flip to S.

 She envisions these three definitions as steps of survivorship, as they were in her case.
 “When the C diagnosis comes, it is all about remaining alive.
 Just scared.
 Then moving to 'carrying on' despite surgery, treatment, and testing... then finally coming to terms with the horrible disease sharing space in your body and deciding to remain 'functional and usable'.”
 Examples of the latter might include “going back to work, being a mom, going back to school, and volunteering.”

 Roswell Park Cancer Institute, which has treated both of them, tends to embrace a wide definition of survivor, noting that in some cases, caregivers should also be included in the category of survivors.
 After all, they too have to remain healthy and alive, to carry on, and to remain functional in their new role.

-As Susan Sharcot, a social worker within Roswell Park's Psychosocial Oncology Department, says, “I consider caregivers as secondary clients... who are oftentimes in need of the help and the support.
+As Susan Sharcot, formerly of Roswell Park's Psychosocial Oncology Department, says, “I consider caregivers as secondary clients... who are oftentimes in need of the help and the support.
 Sometimes more so.”

 It can be difficult to convince a caregiver that even though the outside world may not consider them the “survivor,” they still face the same challenges.
 As Sharcot reminds them, “You're the glue.
 And without the glue, everything's going to fall apart.”